-No. Infants born before August 2017 have received the monovalent hepatitis B vaccine as per the previous 0, 1, 2, 12 month schedule with a blood test at 12 months to check whether they acquired infection.
+No. Infants born before August 2017 should continue to receive the monovalent hepatitis B vaccine as per the previous 0, 1, 2, 12 month schedule with a blood test at 12 months to check whether they acquired infection.
+If any babies have not yet received their 2 month/8 week dose of hepatitis B however, this can be offered as Infanrix hexa®.